Pride and Prejudice and Zombies: The Classic Regency Romance – Now with Ultraviolent Zombie Mayhem!, by Jane Austen and Seth Grahame-Smith

 Jane Austen’s works have recently come out of copyright, allowing anyone to republish the texts.
 Some have been a little more innovative.
 There’s a new film, Pride and Predator, expected to come out in 2010, and, of course, the mash-up Pride and Prejudice and Zombies, Austen’s original classic interspersed with martial arts and zombie mayhem by Seth Grahame-Smith.

-While I’ve read some Jane Austen before, I hadn’t read Pride and Prejudice.1 I corrected this, then proceeded to read one of the silliest books I’ve ever read.
+While I’ve read some Jane Austen before, I hadn’t read Pride and Prejudice. ((Or seen the film(s?), for that matter.))
+I corrected this, then proceeded to read one of the silliest books I’ve ever read.

 Pride and Prejudice: The Original